cbfacademy-solutions/java-api-assessment/GRADING.md

-# Assessment Grading Guide for API Development with Java 17 & SpringBoot
+# Assessment Grading Guide for API Development with Java 17 & Spring Boot

 Welcome to the grading guide for the API Development Assessment.
 This guide has been meticulously designed to ensure a clear, consistent, and comprehensive evaluation of students' projects.
 As an assessor, you'll find a rubric below that breaks down the evaluation criteria into four distinct sections:
 - Completion